jrdegbe/thamesthrive-api/docs/trouble/index.md

 aiohttp.client_exceptions.ClientConnectorError: Cannot connect to host elasticsearch:9200 ssl:default [Connection refused]
 ```

 This information may come up if elasticsearch is not running.
-When elasticsearch starts Tracardi will resume
+When elasticsearch starts ThamesThrive will resume
 automatically.
-This information is usually displayed when Tracardi starts before elastic is ready.
-Tracardi waits for
+This information is usually displayed when ThamesThrive starts before elastic is ready.
+ThamesThrive waits for
 elastic to start and checks if it's ready every 5 seconds.

 The above error log may look like this: